ejrbuss/pyxam/README.md

 Hello World!           % This code functions the same as the block above
 \end{document}
 ```
 For more detailed examples of what is  possible check out the [Pweave website](http://mpastell.com/pweave/) which is what powers this process under the hood.
+In addition to Python code Pyxam includes a number of exam specific options that are accessible by a combination of exam line options and LaTeX commands.
+They are outlined below.

+**template**
+Usage: pyxam.py

 ### Todos

 ### Contact